vxio/identity/docs/README.md

 Once the identity has been authenticated or registered the user will be given a JWT that lasts for a period of time.
 This JWT is only usable on the domain they logged into and only from their same IP.

-Users are authenticated by a service like our `authn` providing a token to the browser that they authenticated with another provider.
+Users are authenticated by a service like [`authn`](https://github.com/moov-io/authn) by providing a token to the browser that they authenticated with against a OIDC provider.
 The authenticating service forwards the browser to either `/authenticated` or `/register` where the token is read and then the credentials within it are checked against what they registered their user.

 ## Invites